blackieops/deployawebsite/content/static-sites/s3/index.md

 * **Alias Target**: click in this field and wait for it to load (it will take several seconds), then choose your CloudFront Distribution.

 Click "Save Record Set".
+Now our site will be available over IPv4, but if you remember, CloudFront supports IPv6, so we need to add a record for that as well.

+Click "Create Record Set".

+* **Name**: `www`
+* **Type**: "AAAA &mdash; IPv4 Address"
+* **Alias**: Yes
+* **Alias Target**: click in this field choose your CloudFront Distribution.

+Click "Save Record Set".

 In many cases, these changes are nearly immediate, but sometimes it may take a few minutes to take effect.

 Once the DNS propogates, you should be able to visit `https://www.example.com` (where `example.com` is your domain) and you should be greeted with your static